French Horse Institute

 With 12 issues and 2 special issues per year, Cheval Magazine is the leading equestrian magazine in France.
 The monthly offers over 100 pages of exciting articles to understand, love and get to know horses.
 Since September 2018, the magazine has produced a mini web-series on International Training La Cense.
 Internet users follow the life and progression of second-year students until they obtain their BPJEPS and BFE EE II.
 An episode is broadcast each month on the magazine's web platform: chevalmag.com.

 of Equine Sciences

 At the initiative of Aude Caussarieu, the association aims to participate in the realization of scientific projects around horses.
-La Cense supports its innovative approach, which comes under the concept of 'participatory science', where each citizen becomes an actor in the production of knowledge.
-La Cense disseminates the results of the protocols implemented by the members of the association, following a scientific questioning supervised by researchers.
-In addition, the “a science page” section of the well-being info includes summaries of scientific articles published by the association.
+La Cense supports its innovative approach, which is based on the concept of 'participatory science', where each citizen becomes an actor in the production of knowledge.
+La Cense disseminates the results of the protocols set up by the members of the association, following a scientific questioning supervised by researchers.
+In addition, the "science page" section of the well-being info contains summaries of scientific articles published by the association.

-Hipp up aims to provide advice to anyone who comes into contact with horses, who wants to better understand them and teach them how to evolve alongside us.
-La Cense and Hipp'up team up to spread knowledge about the well-being of the horse.
-The “ethological” response is a section of the Well-being Info, the bimonthly newsletter distributed by La Cense.
-Hipp up gives practical advice to take into account the behavior of the horse when interacting with it.
+Hipp up aims to provide advice to anyone who works with horses, wishing to better understand them and teach them how to evolve with us.
+La Cense and Hipp'up join forces to disseminate knowledge about the well-being of the horse.
+The “etho-logical” response is a section of the Info bien-être, the bimonthly newsletter distributed by Cense.
+Hipp up thus gives practical advice, to take into account the horse's behavior when interacting with him.